Punjab Traffic Police Challan Rates List

 One must pay their e-challan within 15 days from the day it is issued because, after that, the offender will have to pay the late fee and the actual amount.
 If the challan is not paid for long, the state transport department can intervene and take necessary action.

 The payment of an e-challan issued by the Punjab traffic police has to be made within 60 days from the day it is issued.
 In case of non-payment of a challan within a given time, the offender will get a notice from the court.
-Following this, they will be required to visit the court to pay, or their driver’s license will be suspended.
+Following this, they must visit the court to pay, or their driver’s license will be suspended.

 How do I pay the e-challan issued by the Punjab traffic police?